yuanqing/create-figma-plugin/docs/utilities.md

 ***Return type***

 ```
-N
+Node
 ```

 ### getSelectedNodesOrAllNodes()

-Gets the selected nodes, or all the top-level nodes on the current page if no nodes are selected.
+Returns the selected nodes, or all the top-level nodes on the current page if no nodes are selected.

 ***Return type***